Devsinh/SNOLAB-Outreach/README.md

 Outreach porject for SNOLAB
 How to make it work:-

-Install python in your system
+Install python in your system.

 Go to the folder where Outreach.html is placed in your python environment terminal and use the command "python -m http.server 8000"